-- •Makes little or no progress even when teaching approaches are targeted to improve a child's identified weakness - •Continues working at levels significantly below those expected for children of a similar age. - •Presents persistent emotional and/or social difficulties - •Has sensory or physical problems and makes little progress despite the provision of personal aids and equipment. - •MUST have an outside agency involved (as recommended by Buckinghamshire County Council).
+•Makes little or no progress even when teaching approaches are targeted to improve a child's identified weakness •Continues working at levels significantly below those expected for children of a similar age.

+•Presents persistent emotional and/or social difficulties

+•Has sensory or physical problems and makes little progress despite the provision of personal aids and equipment. •MUST have an outside agency involved (as recommended by Buckinghamshire County Council).

 SEN Support Plans are written in consultation with the parents and pupils; these are reviewed and new outcomes written each term.
-Meetings are held termly between the child, parents, class teacher, classroom support staff and if necessary the SENDCO to discuss individual pupils, progress against their SEN Plan short term outcomes and to suggest next steps.
+Meetings are held termly between the child, parents, class teacher, and SENDCO to discuss individual pupils, progress against their SEN Plan short term outcomes and to suggest next steps.